What is estate planning?

 Review and Sign: It's important to carefully review the document to make sure that it is free of errors and accurately reflects your wishes.
 Once you have verified the Will is accurate, it is critical that you sign the document according to the laws of your state.
 Our attorneys will provide state-specific instructions to help you execute your Will.

-Why is a Last Will Important?
+Why is the Last Will Important?

 A Last Will allows you to give instructions on who will get your property after your death, appoint the person who will administer your estate, and appoint a guardian for any minor children you may have.
 If you die without a valid Will, your property will instead be distributed by a court-appointed administrator according to a pre-determined formula (defined in state law).